GMOD/Apollo/docs/Apollo2Build.md

 1. Tools / scripts in the [examples](web_services/examples) and [tools](../tools/data): Groovy, perl, bash
 1. JBrowse (JS: [dojo](https://dojotoolkit.org/documentation/), jquery, etc.)

-In general the command `./apollo run-local` will build and run the client and the server code.
+In general, the command `./apollo run-local` will build and run the client and the server code.
 Subsequent runs that do not change the GWT code can use `./apollo run-app`.
 Changes to domain objects or adding controller methods may make stopping and restarting the server necessary, but most other changes will compile without having to restart the server.

 `./apollo test` runs the grails unit and integration [tests](../test).